Our Vision

 Australian Ambassador

-Adele joined our team in November 2022 (check date) after her youngest daughter, Mya, lost her eye to Retinoblastoma in May 2015.
+Adele joined our team in November 2022 after her youngest daughter, Mya, lost her eye to Retinoblastoma in May 2015.
 Adele first noticed the glow in Mya's eye when she was just 6 months old in a photo on her phone.
 This same eye was also crooked when Mya would look across the room.
 Adele had no idea of any eye diseases that this glow could be and had her eye checked by a Pediatrician during a routine appointment.
 The Paediatrician examined Mya's eye and commented that, "her right retina looks more pale than her left."
 After asking what does that mean, he replied with, "I don't think it's anything alarming however I'll refer Mya to an Ophthalmologist."
 Two months later, at 8 months of age, Adele & her family received the devastating news that Mya had Retinoblastoma (cancer of the retina).
 Mya underwent 6 rounds of chemotherapy and multiple treatments of cryotherapy and laser during her monthly examinations under anesthetic.
 She relapsed, having to go undergo another 2 rounds of chemotherapy, then nearly 2 years to the day of Mya's original diagnosis, a tumor appeared in the iris of her eye and after this EUA more devastating news was delivered that her eye had to be removed, followed by a further 4 rounds of chemo.

 Adele lives in Sydney, Australia with her 3 daughters.
 She is a single Mum building an online business, while studying a Certificate III in Insurance Investigations.
 She also drives for Uber.
 Adele has connected KTG with Dr Michael Jones, Paediatric Ophthalmologist, Head of the Dept of Ophthalmology at The Children's Hospital at Westmead and Kerri Wilson, Ocular Prosthetics.
 Adele is grateful to be a part of KTG Oceania and hopes to add value to the wonderful work being done.